AdobeDocs/marketo.nl-NL/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/transition-people-between-engagement-streams.md

    ![](assets/image2014-9-15-18-3a10-3a46.png)

-1. Stel de operator in op **is een willekeurige**, zodat de personen naar de andere operator gaan voor een extra mogelijkheid.
+1. Laten we de operator instellen op **is** zodat de mensen zich verplaatsen voor elke extra kans.

    ![](assets/image2014-9-15-18-3a11-3a14.png)